grafana/grafana/docs/sources/alerting/configure-notifications/create-notification-policy.md

 ## Add a child policy

-To create a new notification policy, you need to follow its tree structure.
-New policies created on the trunk of the tree (default policy), are the tree branches.
-And, subsequently, each branch can bear their own child policies.
-This is why you always add a new new policy under either the default policy, or under a already nested policy.
+Child policies are always added under the default policy and are automatically added to the end of the tree structure.
+If you want to choose where to position your policy, see the section on **Add a sibling policy**.

 1. In the left-side menu, click **Alerts & IRM** and then **Alerting**.
 1. Click **Notification policies**.
 1. From the **Choose Alertmanager** dropdown, select an Alertmanager.
 By default, the **Grafana Alertmanager** is selected.
-1. To add a top level specific policy, go to the specific routing section (either to the default policy, or to another existing policy in which you would like to add a new nested policy) and click **+New child policy**.
+1. Click **+New child policy** from the default policy.
 1. In the Matching labels section, add one or more rules for matching alert labels.
-1. In the **Contact point** dropdown, select the contact point to send notification to if alert matches only this specific policy and not any of the nested policies.
+1. In the **Contact point** dropdown, select the contact point to send notification to if alert matches only this specific policy and not any of the child policies.
 1. Optionally, enable **Continue matching subsequent sibling nodes** to continue matching sibling policies even after the alert matched the current policy.
 When this option is enabled, you can get more than one notification for one alert.
 1. Optionally, enable **Override grouping** to specify the same grouping as the default policy.
 If this option is not enabled, the default policy grouping is used.
 1. Optionally, enable **Override general timings** to override the timing options configured in the group notification policy.